andrew21-b/Unity-cube-run-game/README.md

 # Unity-cube-run-game
-First 3Dgame i made on Unity.
+First 3D game i made on Unity.
 Basic 3D game were you have to avoid obstacles.

 Since Unity's Libary folder is too large for GitHub i put links to a google drive.